Annuity payout options — and how to choose

 What is an annuity?

+Annuities can provide financial stability and assurance for retirees looking to secure steady income in the future.
 Before getting to the question of how annuities pay out, it's a good idea to review a few basics.
-An annuity is a financial product offered by insurance companies and financial institutions that provides a regular stream of guaranteed1 payments in return for your investment.
-Annuities are actually binding contracts to make payments for either a predetermined number of years, or for the rest of your life.
+An annuity is a financial product offered by insurance companies and financial institutions that provides a regular stream of guaranteed payments in return for your investment.1 Annuities are actually binding contracts to make payments for either a predetermined number of years, or for the rest of your life.

-Annuities are especially popular with retirees, because they can provide steady cash flow in retirement – and because they also protect against the risk of outliving your savings.
+Annuities are especially popular with retirees, because they can provide predictable payments in retirement — and because they also support long-term financial well-being by protecting against the risk of outliving your savings.
 Annuities can also be a tax-advantaged retirement savings vehicle with fewer contribution and withdrawal limits than IRAs.
 Payments are guaranteed by the insurance company, so they can provide the financial stability and assurance many seek in their retirement years.

 What are the different types of annuities?